Prioritizing and Ranking Issues

 A user can rank an Issue* while creating it by selecting a 1-5 in the Priority field.

 During a meeting, the 5s take precedence.
-If there's remaining time after covering these Issues*, the team will continue with the RDR* process.
+If there's remaining time after covering these Issues*, the team continues the RDR* process.

-Select the "#" symbol to adjust the order of Issues* according to their prioritization number.
+Select the # symbol to order the Issues according to their prioritization number.

 Top 3 Selector